wp-plugins/wp-polls/readme.txt

 WP-Polls is extremely customizable via templates and css styles and there are tons of options for you to choose to ensure that WP-Polls runs the way you wanted.
 It now supports multiple selection of answers.

 All the information (general, changelog, installation, upgrade, usage) you need about this plugin can be found here: [WP-Polls Readme](http://lesterchan.net/wordpress/readme/wp-polls.html "WP-Polls Readme").
-It is the exact same readme.html is included in the zip package.
+It is the exact same readme.html is included in the ZIP package.

 == Development Blog ==